splunk/eventgen/docs/BASICS.md

 The original SA-Eventgen was written as a Splunk app, and this Eventgen release supports that deployment method as well.
 In this deployment method, we will read configurations through Splunk's internal REST interface for grabbing config info, and Eventgen will look for configurations in every installed apps default and local directories in eventgen.conf file.
 This is how ES is deployed, and it provides a very good example of this deployment method.
 If you are writing a complicated Splunk application which will be deployed in multiple Applications, like ES, this is the recommended deployment method as it will simply your needs of building scripted inputs for each of those individual applications.
 Installed a separate application, there is also a setup.xml provided which allows for easy disabling of the scripted input in Eventgen application.  **Defaults are defined in the default/eventgen.conf file in App mode**.

-In your app's eventgen.conf file, sample files for file and mvfile substitution should be referenced using `$SPLUNK_HOME/etc/apps/<your_app>/samples/<file>`.
+In your app's eventgen.conf file, sample files for file, mvfile and seqfile substitution should be referenced using `$SPLUNK_HOME/etc/apps/<your_app>/samples/<file>`.

 ## Scripted Input